-Country of principal residence: Singapore Date of last election: 29 June 2021
+Country of principal residence: Singapore

+Date of last election: 29 June 2021 and due for re-election at the forthcoming AGM to be held on 29 April 2024

 Mr Sam was appointed to the Board on 21 December 2018.
 He is a member of the Audit Committee and the Nominating Committee.